evanj2357/cat-ears/README.md

 requirements, and I found Gleam very pleasant to write, so it replaced the original.

+I've found it quite helpful for CTF challenges involving SSRF and XSS.

 Please use responsibly :)

 ## Deployment